 “This is one of the most THC-heavy strains available.”

 The cannabis world almost unanimously defines delta-9-tetrahydrocannabinol (THC) as the most well-known cannabinoid, responsible for the cannabis “high.”
-This definition, though undeniably complicated by what we know about the effects of other cannabinoids, is still mostly accurate.
+This definition, though undeniably complicated by what we know about the effects of other cannabinoids, is mostly accurate.

 In recent years, cannabidiol (CBD) has received more attention for its therapeutic potential, but THC is arguably still the most famous (and certainly the most infamous) cannabinoid.
 And while THC is not solely responsible for the psychoactive effects of cannabis, it is the primary psychoactive component.